SUBSCRIBE TODAY!

 Under group B, in many instances, WIPO acknowledges the necessity to do more, and often assures member states of its awareness of the need, suggesting that it will take direction from them going forward.

-Under Group C, WIPO pushed back on some recommendations, which it said “raise concern,” such as a challenge to its basic mission statement to promote IP.
+Under group C, WIPO pushed back on some recommendations, which it said “raise concern,” such as a challenge to its basic mission statement to promote IP.
 An example is:

 “… the Report proposes that WIPO, when providing legislative advice, should take into account “the needs of a diversity of potential users and stakeholders at the national level, and to strategic prioritization among them”.
 However, the requests for advice received by WIPO from Member States are not framed in this way, and the issues are so intensely political and local that it would not be appropriate or effective for WIPO to address them.”